ChristineBlume/SleepCycles/README.md

 ‘wake’.
 Default: NA
 `treat_as_N3` numeric vector indicating which values should be treated as ‘N3’.
 Default: NA
-`rm_incompletecycs` logical: should incomplete cycles at the end of the night be removed?
+`rm_incomplete_period` logical: should incomplete periods at the end of the night be removed?
 Default: F.
 `plot` logical: should a plot for the result of the detection procedure be generated and saved?
 Default: T.
 `REMP_length` numeric value specifying the minimum duration of a REM